Arthurs Seat, Victoria: Sea Winds

 Sea winds Gardens is a featured section of the park near the summit maintained by Parks Victoria and volunteers.

 Access to Sea Winds is via Purves Road a short distance from the summit.

 Seawinds Gardens encompasses a 34 hectare area at the Summit of Arthurs Seat, 305 metres above sea level.
 The gardens have views of Port Phillip Bay and the Mornington and Bellarine Peninsulas from the Bay and Northern Lookouts.

 The combination of indigenous and exotic formal gardens typifies the area.

 A network of walking tracks guide visitors through a diverse range of exotic and indigenous gardens.
 The gardens are used for picnics - with tables, electric BBQs and toilets available adjacent to the car park.
 Disabled access is available to facilities and walking tracks.

+Several mountain bike tracks are located within Seawinds Gardens at Arthurs Seat State Park.
+These include 'Charlottes Pass', which descends to Alexander Parade as well as Sawtooth and Bowsaw, which traverse to and from McLarens Dam.

 Arthurs Seat Chairlift

 Construction and history

 A chairlift at Arthurs Seat was built by Czech-born engineer Vladimir Hájek and opened on 21 December 1960.